-The software can be hit or miss, based on a variety of factors, from lighting to changing hairstyles, wearing glasses one day but not the next -- and more.
+Facial recognition software can be hit or miss, based on a variety of factors, from lighting to changing hairstyles and wearing glasses one day but not the next.
 However, artificial intelligence is advancing every day, and the more face data enters the system, the better the facial recognition technology will be.

-But one thing we know for sure is that this feature is becoming increasingly popular in our devices -- not just in home security cameras, but also our facial recognition technology, it's already raising serious questions about surveillance technology, privacy and civil rights across the board, and bringing .and as efficiency tools helping to .
-As law enforcement becomes more invested in As law enforcement becomes more invested in
+One thing we know for sure is that this feature is becoming increasingly popular in our devices.
+It's not just in home security cameras, but we also find it on our phones and helping to automate airport check-ins.
+As law enforcement becomes more invested in facial recognition technology, it's already raising serious questions about surveillance technology, privacy and civil rights across the board.
+It's also bringing calls for governmental regulation.

 Worth considering, but not as good as the top picks above: